Mārtiņš Staķis

-Mārtiņš Staķis (born 4 July 1979) is a Latvian politician and businessman, currently serving as Mayor of Riga since 2020.
+Mārtiņš Staķis (born 4 July 1979) is a Latvian politician and businessman, Mayor of Riga from 2020 to 2023.
 He served as a deputy of the 13th Saeima, the Latvian parliament, until he resigned on 5 June 2020.
 On 29 August 2020, Staķis was elected to the Riga City Council, and on 2 October, elected Mayor of Riga.

 Biography

-Staķis is the son of Dagnija Staķe, the former Minister of Regional Development and Local Governments of Latvia.
+Staķis is the son of Dagnija Staķe, the former Minister of Regional Development and Local Governments of Latvia.He was born in Tukums.

 He graduated from the Tukums Rainis Gymnasium in 2004 and obtained a bachelor's degree from the University of Latvia, specializing in municipal organization.
 He also studied at the Helsinki School of Economics in Finland.

 Staķis started his working life in a Narvesen kiosk and for more than a decade, from 1999 to 2010, worked as a marketing director.
 Since 2010, he has been a businessman, distributor of the coffee brand illy and owner of Innocent Cafe in Riga.

 He gained public recognition for hosting the TV show Saknes debesīs on LTV1.
 He has also been active in the Latvian National Guard as well as working as a volunteer for the youth educational organization MOT.

 Staķis is one of the founders and members of the choir Pa Saulei as well as a board member of the St. Gertrude Old Church in Riga.
 He is one of the authors behind the Ū vitamīns initiative, aiming to provide free drinking water in cafes, restaurants and other public places.